nest/nestml/doc/running/running_nest_compartmental.rst

 Technical Notes
 ---------------

-We have put emphasis on delivering a good performance for neurons with high spacial complexity.
-We utilize vectorization therefor you should compile nest with the OpenMP flag enabled.
-This, of course, can only be utilized if your hardware supports simd instructions.
-In that case you can expect a performance improvement of about 3/4 of the theoretical improvement.
+We have put an emphasis on delivering good performance for neurons with high spatial complexity.
+We utilize vectorization, therefore, you should compile NEST with the OpenMP flag enabled.
+This, of course, can only be utilized if your hardware supports SIMD instructions.
+In that case, you can expect a performance improvement of about 3/4 of the theoretical maximum.

-Let's say you have an avx2 simd instruction set available, which can fit 4 doubles (4*64bit) into its vector register, you can expect about a 3 times performance improvement as long as your neuron has enough compartments.
-We vectorize the simulation steps of all instances of the same mechanism you have defined in your nestml model, meaning that you will get a better complexity/performance ratio the more instances of the same mechanism are used.
+Let's say you have an AVX2 SIMD instruction set available, which can fit 4 doubles (4*64-bit) into its vector register.
+In this case you can expect about a 3x performance improvement as long as your neuron has enough compartments.
+We vectorize the simulation steps of all instances of the same mechanism you have defined in your NESTML model, meaning that you will get a better complexity/performance ratio the more instances of the same mechanism are used.

-Here is a small benchmark Example that shows the performance ratio (y-axis) as the number of compartments per neuron (x-axis) increases.
+Here is a small benchmark example that shows the performance ratio (y-axis) as the number of compartments per neuron (x-axis) increases.

 .. figure:: https://raw.githubusercontent.com/nest/nestml/master/doc/fig/performance_ratio_nonVec_vs_vec_compartmental.png
    :width: 326px